-The Mach number is M,
+- The Mach number is M

-Based on the limits the local flow velocity is u,
+- Based on the limits the local flow velocity is u

-The speed of sound in that medium is c.
+- The speed of sound in that medium is c

 To explain it simply, the speed of sound can be equated to Mach 1 speed.
 Thus, Mach 0.75 will be 75% of the speed of sound that is also called subsonic and Mach 1.65 will be 65% faster than the speed of light which is also called supersonic.

 The Mach number due to the local speed of sound is dependent on the surrounding mediums in specific temperature and pressure.
-A flow can be determined as an incompressible flow with the help of Mach number.
+A flow can be determined as an incompressible flow with the help of the Mach number.
 The medium can either be a liquid or a gas.
-The medium can be flowing whereas the boundary may be stable or the boundary may be traveling in a medium which is at rest.
-The medium and boundary both may be traveling with certain speed but their velocities in respect to each other are what matters.
+The medium can be flowing whereas the boundary may be stable or the boundary may be traveling in a medium that is at rest.
+The medium and boundary both may be traveling with a certain speed but their velocities with respect to each other are what matters.
 The medium may be channeled through several devices such as wind tunnels or may be immersed in the medium.
 The Mach number is termed as a dimensionless number because it is a ratio of two speeds.